softworkz/emby-wiki/Authentication.md

 ## User Login

-* Make a call to /Users to get all users.
-Display them on a login screen
+* Make a call to /Users/Public to get all public users.
+Also make a call to /Server/Configuration to get the server configuration.

+* Depending on the results, you should either display the users visually, or present a traditional username/password text entry form.

+* **Only display the users visually if at least one public user is returned, and configuration.ManualLoginClients does not have an entry pertaining to your client**.
+Current values are Mobile, MediaBrowserTheater, and Roku.

-* The HasPassword property will indicate if a user has a password that requires entry
+* The HasPassword property will indicate if a user has a password that requires entry, but always display the password field on a manual entry form.

+## Authenticating a user

-* Authenticate using /Users/{Id}/Authenticate.
+* Authenticate using /Users/{Name}/AuthenticateByName.
 There is currently no response body sent back.
 A 200 status code indicates success, while anything in the 400 or 500 range indicates failure.

 * The password must be sent in the body, and must be an **Sha1**.